shapeoko/Docs/content/wiring_3.md

 ![rats nest taming](wiring/58-so_wiring-057.jpg)

-Pull more out, folder it over itself and zip tie it again
+Pull more out, fold it over itself and zip tie it again

 ![rats nest taming](wiring/59-so_wiring-058.jpg)